alxhslm/alxhslm.github.io/content/posts/devcontainers/index.md

 ### Zero-setup

-The best-case scenario is when someone _else_ has done the hard-work and defined the dev container for you [^2].
+The best-case scenario is when _someone else_ has done the hard-work and defined the dev container for you.
 There’s no need to read “Get started” instructions for a new project, you just:

 1. Pull the repo
 2. Launch VS code
+3. Build the container [^2]
-3. Start developing
+4. Start developing

 This is particularly beneficial when your project has **complex system requirements.** One person works out the fiddly bits of how to set things up, and then shares it with everyone; either you pull the updated image, or rebuilding their container.